-In the first category we can see that if you a low budget, you can aim for a weak system.
-As you will see in the benchmarks below, even the entry level CPUs of today can easily surpass the dual core Intel Core i3-3225 released back in 2012.
+In the first category, we can see that you can aim for a weak system if you have a low budget.
+As you will see in the benchmarks below, even the entry-level CPUs of today can easily surpass the dual-core Intel Core i3-3225 released in 2012.

-Therefore, if you are building a gaming desktop PC for Fortnite TODAY, then meeting the minimum requirements would not be an issue at all.
+Therefore, if you are building a gaming desktop PC for Fortnite TODAY, meeting the minimum requirements would not be an issue.

-The second category defines the CPU recommended for playing the game at high graphics.
+The second category defines the CPU recommended for playing the game with high graphics.

-Note that the CPU mentioned here is a mobile processor released back in 2017.
-The Intel Core i5-7300U is also a dual core CPU.
-Again, for the current gen desktop CPUs, beating the performance of mobile grade CPU released back in 2017 would not be an issue.
+Note that the CPU mentioned here is a mobile processor released in 2017.
+The Intel Core i5-7300U is also a dual-core CPU.
+Again, for the current-gen desktop CPUs, beating the performance of mobile-grade CPUs released in 2017 would not be an issue.

-The point being made here is that you are not required to have a top of the line CPU to enjoy the game at high graphics.
+The point is that you do not need a top-of-the-line CPU to enjoy the game at high graphics.

 Epic Category CPU for Fortnite

-The Intel Core i7-8700 and the AMD Ryzen 7 3700X are a much beefier processors than the ones recommended for the high end build above.
-CPUs in this category are reserved for the best PC for Fortnite are and intended for pros.
+The Intel Core i7-8700 and the AMD Ryzen 7 3700X are much beefier processors than the ones recommended for the high-end build above.
+CPUs in this category are reserved for the top-of-the-line PCs for Fortnite and are intended for pros.

-In all honesty, unless you stream Fortnite gameplay, you do not need a CPU which features 8 cores and 16 threads.
-Intel Core i7-8700 and the AMD Ryzen 7 3700X are an overkill for playing Fortnite alone.
+In all honesty, unless you stream Fortnite gameplay, you do not need a CPU that features eight cores and 16 threads.
+Intel Core i7-8700 and the AMD Ryzen 7 3700X are overkill for playing Fortnite alone.

 The game doesn’t even use that many CPU cores.

 Streaming can devour your core count.
-In fact, if you have any kind of screen recording app running in the background while playing a game like Fornite, you need to supply your PC with a lot of cores.
+If you have any kind of screen recording app running in the background while playing a game like Fortnite, you need to supply your PC with many cores.

-The more cores you have, the smoother will be your streams at higher resolution as more cores equals faster rendering.
+The more cores you have, the smoother your streams will be at higher resolution, as more cores equal faster rendering.

 So What Current Gen CPUs Do I Recommend for Fortnite?